-The Ghost Trap Rodeo project is resourced between January 2021 and October 2022 with a federal grant and matching contributions from local residents, business owners, foundations, and government agencies, who together, share the commitment to our watershed.
-These resources are third party audited and bound by federal contract to afford essential volunteer supplies, printed materials, bycatch data collection kits; volunteer refreshments, prizes, staff hours, and debris disposal.
-By project's end, the GTR will collect ≥30,000 lbs of marine debris - an important step toward improved habitat - and 50% of this debris will be recycled.
+The Ghost Trap Rodeo project is resourced by contributions from local residents, business owners, foundations, and government agencies, who together, share the commitment to our watershed.
+These resources afforded to OA360 are third party audited and afford essential volunteer supplies, printed materials, bycatch data collection kits; volunteer refreshments, prizes, staff hours, and debris disposal.
+So far since October 2019, the GTR has removed ≥150,000 lbs of marine debris - a truly meaningful step toward improved aquatic habitat - and 50% of this debris was recycled.

 Capt.
 Neill Holland; Pres., Ocean Aid 360